 "Dear Russians, your media is being censored.
 "The Kremlin is lying to you," the statement said.

-In one his statement In the Daily Dot, a Squad303 team member described their effort as a "non-violent communication project" aimed at circumventing Russian repression on independent news sources.
+In one his statement to the Daily Dot, a member of the Squad303 team described their effort as a "non-violent communication project” aimed at circumventing Russia's crackdown on independent news sources.

 The domain name for the tool alludes to Poland's surprise victory over Russian forces in 1920.